angular-ui/ui-grid/README.md

 ng-grid is version 1.2.0 release.

-We are going to be adding more features here as we head to a 1.1 release, including:
+We are going to be adding more features here as we head to a 1.3 release, including:

-* Ability to hide-show columns on the fly
 * Builtin filtering support
 * Virtualized column scrolling
 * Anything else the rest of the community wants to contribute that isn't a terrible idea. :)